 Dramatic humour abounds.
 I laughed.
 I cried.
 I gasped, both in horror and in astonishment.
 I threw up my hands in exasperation.
 I air punched in triumph, and groaned in despair.
 The Marriage Mender is a very emotive read.

 All the way through I was rooting for Chris and Alison’s relationship.
 I wanted it to work out.
 They obviously love one another, deeply, passionately.
 But is that enough?

 Complicated family relationships.
 Humour.
 Lies.
 Secrets.
 A delicious combination with enough twists to keep my mind spinning.

 The Marriage Mender is not predictable.
 The outcome is up in the air until the very final page.
 A compelling and entertaining read, and one I wholeheartedly recommend.

 T: @LindaGreenisms @QuercusBooks

 THE AUTHOR: Linda Green wrote her first novella at age nine.
 Unfortunately the pony-based, time-travel thriller genre never took off.
 She did, however, go on to become an award-winning journalist and has written for the Guardian, the Independent on Sunday and The Big Issue.
 Linda lives in West Yorkshire, is married to a sports photographer for a national newspaper and has a six-year-old son.

-DISCLOSURE: Thank you to Harper Collins Audio UK, One More Chapter via Netgalley for providing an audio ARC of Eudora Honeysett is Quite Well, Thank You, written by Annie Lyons and narrated by Nicolette McKenzie.
+DISCLOSURE: Thank you to Quercus Books via Netgalley for providing a digital ARC of The Marriage Mender by Linda Green for review.
 All opinions expressed in this review are entirely my own personal opinions.